cooldog14/calculator-tp1/readme.md

 - To be submitted by email before May 6th 11:59.
 In your mail, please include short notes explaining your methodology for developing the calculator as well as the difficulties you encountered (if any) and the assumptions you made.
 - 0.5 bonus points will be awarded to students returning their assignment as a link to a public git repository.
 Students who submit the lab as a Git repo also have until May 6th 11:59 to add commits to their project, even if they sent the repo link to the teacher before this date.
 - Questions about this lab can be submitted by email until April 23rd at 11:59 PM.
+- Students are allowed to make this lab in another language than java as long as :
+  - they port the unit tests
+  - they include, as part of their submission, a short note explaining the required tool to run the test, and how to run them.
+  - the chosen language is one of : C#, F#, Scala, Clojure, Kotlin, JavaScript, Typescript, Python, PHP, C++, Go, Rust, Ruby, Swift
 ---

 ### 💯 **Rating system**